solderneer/solderneer/site/src/content/notes/london-uk.md

 ---
-title: "London, United Kingdom"
+title: London, United Kingdom
-emoji: "🇬‍🇧"
+emoji: 🇬‍🇧
 pubDate: 13-Nov-2022
 updatedDate: 16-Nov-2022
-tags: ["type/place"]
+tags:
+  - type/place
 ---

 > Since I am studying the Electrical and Engineering degree in [University College London](https://www.ucl.ac.uk/), I spend a good portion of my year here.
 This page is a mosaic of various reflections and lists related to London.